- bisoprolol fumarate

 • Prinzmetal's angina.
 Cases of coronary vasospasm have been observed.
 Despite its high beta1-selectivity, angina attacks cannot be completely excluded when bisoprolol is administered to patients with Prinzmetal's angina.

 • peripheral arterial occlusive disease.
 Aggravation of symptoms may occur especially when starting therapy.

-• General anaesthesiaIn patients undergoing general anaesthesia beta-blockade reduces the incidence of arrhythmias and myocardial ischemia during induction and intubation, and the post-operative period.
+• general anaesthesiaIn patients undergoing general anaesthesia beta-blockade reduces the incidence of arrhythmias and myocardial ischaemia during induction and intubation, and the post-operative period.
 It is currently recommended that maintenance of beta-blockade should be continued peri-operatively.
-The anaestheist must be aware of beta-blockade because of the potential for interactions with other medicinal products, resulting in bradyarrhythmias, attenuation of the reflex tachycardia and the decreased reflex ability to compensate for blood loss.
+The anaesthetist must be aware of beta-blockade because of the potential for interactions with other medicinal products, resulting in bradyarrhythmias, attenuation of the reflex tachycardia and the decreased reflex ability to compensate for blood loss.
 If it is thought necessary to withdraw beta-blocking agent therapy before surgery, this should be done gradually and completed about 48 hours before anaesthesia.

 Patients with psoriasis or a history of psoriasis should only be given beta-blocking agents (e.g. bisoprolol) after carefully balancing the benefits against the risks.

 In patients with phaeochromocytoma bisoprolol must not be administered until after alpha-receptor blockade.